Wildlife Informer is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you. Learn more.

-Although we commonly see animals on trees and land, there are many animals that live underground.
+Although we commonly see animals on trees and land, there are many animals that live or spend time underground.
 These animals range from mammals and birds to reptiles.
 You can find them on multiple continents, from deserts to the Arctic.

 Living underground has many advantages.
 It can provide a safe home for their nests, protect them from predators, or shelter them from extreme climates.
 Some animals also hunt for food underground or live underground because they prefer the dark.

-Animals that live underground are known as fossorial animals.
-Meaning their bodies are adapted for digging burrows.
-Let’s learn more about these animals that live underground.
+Animals that live underground are known as fossorial animals and they tend to have adaptations that allow them to create burrows.
+Let’s learn more about these animals that live or spend time underground.

 1. Prairie Dog

 Prairie Dogs live in the grasslands of North America.
 You can identify their burrows from the mounds of earth left near the entrances.
 Their underground homes are complex, with 30 to 50 entrances and exits per acre.
-They have strong family bonds and their social structures are just as complex.
+They have strong family bonds and their social structures are just as complex as their burrow systems.

 Prairie Dogs grow between 12 to 16 inches long, including their short tail.
 They usually weigh between 1 and 3 pounds.
 There are five different species, including Gunnison’s Prairie Dog, Black-Tailed Prairie Dog, and Utah Prairie Dog.